mani-sh-reddy/CNE-SFIA-2/README.md

 ![ansible-roles](https://user-images.githubusercontent.com/47571755/114143394-02c42b80-990c-11eb-9d2a-c8acf2a34622.png)

-These are the scripts that are run on the VMs to install software.
+These are the scripts that are run on the VMs to install the software.

 ![ansible-scripts](https://user-images.githubusercontent.com/47571755/114143494-24bdae00-990c-11eb-8278-010ea107c4d0.png)